H-1B Sponsorship

 End Date

-• We can petition up to a full three years for an H-1B petition, subject to regulatory limits.
+• We can request up to three years for an H-1B petition, subject to regulatory limits.
 H-1B status is limited to six years.
 The OIS will review the documentation submitted with the H-1B request to determine how much time is available to a prospective H-1B employee.

 • If the University terminates the employment before the expiration of the H-1B petition, the employing department is responsible for providing return transportation abroad for the employee.
 The employing department is required to notify the OIS in writing of the termination date so that we can withdraw the Labor Condition Application (LCA) and the H-1B petition.